 HDCP 2.2 for 4K devices, while the other one is for 1080p devices.
 Along with these, there is VGA, 3.5 mm audio in and out, and a 1DC 12V Trigger.

-We tested the BenQ TK800M in all scenarios possible – broad daylight, low light and pitch dark and we were not once disappointed in any of those settings.
-Thanks to its high lumens offering, it is hands-down better than a number of other projectors in broad daylight, and there are different modes that users can adjust to determine the perfect setting corresponding to the lighting they’re using this in.
+We tested the BenQ TK800M in all kinds of possible scenarios– broad daylight, low light and pitch dark and we were not disappointed in any of those settings even once.
+Owing to its high lumens offering, it is hands-down better than a number of other projectors in broad daylight, and there are different modes that users can adjust to ensure the perfect setting that is corresponding to the lighting they’re using this in.
 The different modes to choose from are Football, Sport, Bright, Vivid TV and Cinema Mode.

-In settings where the room can’t be made dark enough, we found the Vivid TV mode to work best for us as it delivered impressive image integrity and colour despite the lighting.
-We found that the Cinema Mode can correctly deliver an authentic cinema experience if you can get the room dark enough.
-With HDR, it actually provides some incredible visual content, especially if you’re watching sports.
+In certain settings where the room can’t be made dark enough, we found the Vivid TV mode to work best for us as it delivered outstanding image integrity and colour despite the lighting.
+We found that the Cinema Mode can effectively deliver an authentic cinema experience if you can get the room dark enough.
+With HDR, it actually provides some impressive visual content, especially if you’re watching sports.
 This is an excellent projector for viewing sports – it can produce an image up to 300” in size!
 Landscape and wildlife visuals can be breath-taking if you’re watching 4K content.

-Somehow, we felt that this projector is quieter than the BenQ projectors we have used earlier, with the 4K colour wheel and the cooling fan not producing much noise either – which is great.
-We even tested this with PS4 and Xbox One to see how the gaming experience is and we are pleasantly surprised and delighted to report that we did not see any noticeable lag in 4K gaming either.
+Somehow, we felt that this projector is relatively quiet when compared to the BenQ projectors we have used earlier, with the 4K colour wheel and the cooling fan not producing much noise either – which is appreciated.
+We even tested this with PS4 and Xbox One to see how the gaming experience is and we are happy and pleasantly surprised to report that we did not see any noticeable lag in 4K gaming either.